ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 that website: www.nice.org.uk

 Meanwhile...
-Back to how you choose a therapist!
+Back to how you choose a what approach will suit you best!
 I think all I might

 have done is confuse you further!